Skip to main content

 • History of HIV infection or other STIs

-• SC nodules or superficial blisters in the genit...
+• Subcutaneous nodules or superficial blister...

 TREATMENT

-Usually can be treated in an outpatient setting with appropriate antibiotics and clinical monitoring.
+Usually can be treated in an outpatient setting with appropriate antibiotics and clinical monitoring

 GENERAL MEASURES

-• Empirical treatment should be comprehensive and cover all likely pathoge...
+• Empirical treatment should be comprehensive and cover all likely pathogen...

 ONGOING CARE